jpruiz84/bpmp-virt/README.md

     resets) that can be used by the VMs.
 Copy these resources from the device tree node of the devices that you will passthrough.

-3. If it is not there, remember to add the interrupts missing configurations to the node "*intc: interrupt-controller@f400000*" in the file Linux_for_Tegra/sources/ hardware/nvidia/soc/t23x/kernel-dts/tegra234-soc/tegra234-soc-minimal.dtsi
+3. If it is not already there, remember to add the interrupts missing configurations to the node "*intc: interrupt-controller@f400000*" in the file Linux_for_Tegra/sources/ hardware/nvidia/soc/t23x/kernel-dts/tegra234-soc/tegra234-soc-minimal.dtsi